 Start by taking the finish off your pumpkins (if you bought them from the dollar store).
 You will want to wear gloves with the de-gloss liquid as it is a very potent chemical.
 You can see in the picture below how the finish came off this pumpkin.

-Note: We don’t have many chemicals in our home as I believe strong in more natural and plant based products.
+Note: We don’t have many chemicals in our home as I believe strongly in more natural and plant-based products.
 However, the de-glosser is an exception because it is such a powerful option when you don’t want to sand for hours on a project.

 Coating the Chalk Paint Pumpkins

 After you choose your color, gently coat the pumpkins with at least 3 layers of paint.
 Unfortunately, I painted these on one of the most humid weeks in Minnesota, and the spray paint was a mess.

 In many of my pictures, you can see the drips and bubbles up.
 Once you have drips and bubble-ups, it’s nearly impossible to fix unless you let it dry and sand the entire surface down.
 That was not something that I felt like doing with this project, so I compensated by adding some additional layers of paint.
 It doesn’t solve the build-up, but it can make it less visible.